 After last year’s extreme lockdown gardening, I can wait another six months to plant (and won’t be able to garden on anywhere near that scale here anyway).
 It’s weird, though, to be constantly exposed to northern hemisphere tropes and assumptions about the seasons.
 Online advertisers are really not smart (why does anyone spend money on “targeted” ads?): though I have set my location in all my profiles to say I’m in Sydney, I still get ads for US products that I couldn’t buy even if I wanted to.
 So now I’m starting to see ads about spring, which are incongruous here.

-The standard western/co-opted Christian holidays fit even more oddly in the southern hemisphere than at the equator.
+The standard western/Christian (co-opted from pagan) holidays fit even more oddly in the southern hemisphere than at the equator.
 Christmas is a winter solstice festival, hence the celebrations with lights and fires on the longest night of the year.
 Christmas lights in Australia seem somewhat pointless – you can’t even see them until full dark (9:30pm in Sydney in December).
 Easter is a pagan celebration of spring and fertility, which again feels odd as the days are getting shorter and colder.
 Schools have a two-week term break in June/July, but there’s no midwinter holiday to alleviate the darkness (here, too, we will have 5pm sunsets).
 But Australia is a huge country; we can escape to the tropics.

 The long school holiday is six weeks from mid December to late January, so everyone can enjoy the summer.
 In western Sydney, schools go back a week later, because the inland parts of Sydney get far hotter, and in recent years extreme heatwaves have been particularly horrible in schools, none of which have air conditioning.